Veggissss/FFT2SD/README.md

 The generated datamodels have a "value" field which is set to null.
 This is going to be given to the LLM along with the prose text for each reporting step (clinical, macroscopic, microscopic).

-**One thing in mind is that the LLM have different and a limited context window and max length.
-Since some of the datamodels have a lot of enum values and/or fields that are required.
+**One thing to keep in mind is that the LLMs have different and a limited context window sizes and max lengths.
+Since some of the datamodels contain a lot of different enum values and/or fields that are required.
 Strategies to midigate this might include splitting up into multiple prompts/evals.
 Further investigation will occur once the extraction prosess of real data starts.**

 ## Data Collection Process